-Cast-iron chicken thighs cooked to perfection in a skillet, using only the stove top.
-Juicy meat and crispy skin, a minimum amount of work and ingredients.
+Cast-iron chicken thighs cooked to perfection in a skillet, using only the stovetop.
+Juicy meat, crispy skin, minimum work, and ingredients.
+Ready in about half an hour.

 Chicken thighs and a cast-iron skillet: a match made in heaven.
-What you will get?
-Incredibly crispy, golden skin and tender, moist meat.
-So good, so simple, you will make this recipe again and again.
+What will you get?
+Incredibly crispy, golden skin and tender, juicy meat.
+So good and simple that you will make this recipe again and again.

 A simple side dish to go with it – most anything would do - and dinner is served.
-Your whole family will love these stove top chicken thighs and will probably ask for seconds.
+Your whole family will love the cast-iron chicken thighs and probably ask for seconds.

-- Bone-in, skin-on chicken thighs are best.
-They have the most flavor, the skin will get really crispy and savory due to the spices, you will just love it!
+- Bone-in skin-on chicken thighs.
+They have the most flavor; the skin will get crispy and savory due to the spices, and you will love them!

-- Except for the thighs, there are not many other ingredients to mention.
-Just basics like oil, salt, pepper, and, if you wish, some sweet ground paprika.
+- Other ingredients: Vegetable oil, fine sea salt, ground black pepper, and, if you wish, some sweet ground paprika.

-- However, the paprika is totally optional, the chicken thighs will taste just as delicious without it.
+- However, the paprika is optional; the chicken thighs will taste just as delicious without it.

 - Any spice mixture for chicken you like.

-- Other kinds of ground paprika: hot, sweet smoked, or hot smoked.
+- Different kinds of ground paprika: hot, sweet smoked, or hot smoked.

 - You can also add some garlic powder to any of those other spices.

 - Don't use chopped fresh garlic or fresh herbs to spice the chicken; they will burn during the relatively long frying process.